code-423n4/redacted-bug-bounty/README.md

 - Total SLoC for these contracts?:
 - How many external imports are there?:
 - How many separate interfaces and struct definitions are there for the contracts within scope?:
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?: Inheritance
-- How many external calls?:
+- How many external calls?: 1 - Beacon Chain Deposit Contract
 - What is the overall line coverage percentage provided by your tests?:
-- Is this an upgrade of an existing system?:
+- Is this an upgrade of an existing system?: No
-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.):
+- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): ERC-20, ERC-1155, ERC-4626
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
 - Please describe required context:
-- Does it use an oracle?:
+- Does it use an oracle?: Yes - Chainlink for triggering dissolve validator
-- Describe any novel or unique curve logic or mathematical models your code uses:
-- Is this either a fork of or an alternate implementation of another project?:
-- Does it use a side-chain?:
+- Does it use a side-chain?: No
 - Describe any specific areas you would like addressed:
 ```